 Besides the places already mentioned, books from the sorts are distributed to preschools, the Boys & Girls Club and the YMCA.

 Chatham Reads can always use more book lovers to hold book drives, sort books and set up Books on Break fairs.
-And soon they’ll need someone to take over filling the three little libraries in North Chatham as Lily is headed to UNC Charlotte in the fall–that is unless she can convince her parents, who have been helping her pick out books and fill up the libraries on the weekends, to take up the cause.
+And soon they’ll need someone to take over filling the three mini libraries in North Chatham as Lily is headed to UNC Charlotte in the fall–that is unless she can convince her parents, who have been helping her pick out books and fill up the libraries on the weekends, to take up the cause.